04 Oct The Future ICT Organisation & the future CIO

 The Future of the ICT Organisation

-The Digital Business Centre (DBC)
+The Digital and ICT Business Delivery organisation

 The model recognises the need to blend these components together within and beyond the organisation to provide a holistic view and approach to bringing about transformational change.
 In essence for the evolving ICT Organisation, instead of being focused on decoupling and divesting core ICT competencies, the focus shifts to redefining the core function of ICT.
 It brings the pointy end to the customer, and lets the customer drive, if not design the services and products.